adamk72/BuildALambdaTextAdventure/docs/parser_rules.md

 - subject verb possession "tag|type"        - e.g., bauble has blue tag, bauble type has blue type
 - subject verb "of tag|of type" condition   - e.g., bauble is of type blue, bauble is of tag blue

-### Conditions Verbs List
+## Conditions Verbs List

-- is: is, is not, not, are, are not
+- is: is, is not, not, are, are not, is at, at, not at, is not at
 - has: has, has no, does not have, doesn't have, don't have

 ##  Examples